chua0332/Hierarchical_Forecasting_Lewagon/README.md

 # Hierarchical_Forecasting_Lewagon
 In this final project, the team is tackling the [M5 Forecasting Competition](https://www.kaggle.com/c/m5-forecasting-accuracy) which is essentially a complex hierarchical forecasting problem.
+To deal with the hierarchical nature of the dataset, the team will largely be leveraging the SKtime package which provide functions that are well designed to handle hierarchical data.